mozman/ezdxf/docs/source/setup.rst

 Manjaro on Raspberry Pi
 +++++++++++++++++++++++

-Because the (very well working) Raspberry Pi OS is only a 32bit OS, I searched for a 64bit alternative like Ubuntu, which just switched to version 21.10 and always freezes at the installation process!
-So I tried Manjaro as rolling release, which I used prior in a virtual machine and wasn't really happy, because there is always something to update.
+Because the (very well working) `Raspberry Pi`_ OS is only a 32bit OS, I searched for a 64bit alternative like `Ubuntu`_, which just switched to version 21.10 and always freezes at the installation process!
+So I tried `Manjaro`_ as rolling release, which I used prior in a virtual machine and wasn't really happy, because there is always something to update.
 Anyway the distribution looks really nice and has Python 3.9.9 installed.